deusprogrammer/zelda2-randomizer-react/NOTES.md

 * Some seeds are generated with more than one item in places that should only have one
 * Some seeds start in impossible situations (Seed 3496194489 for example)
+* Some seeds fail to place items at the end (Seed 1499888227 for example)

 ## Logs